forenomcom/world-flags/README.md

 The `flags/basic` stylesheet sets up a basic css for use with borders around the flag images (to mark selected language).
 Use this css as inspiration and customize by overriding styles as needed.

-There is also support for semi-transparent flags.
-This can be used to fade certain flags while having the selected flag (or hovered over flag) in full brightness.

-Simply add or remove the "semi" class for the flag to adjust the brightness level (fx for selection/mouse over).

 ## Use